ADVERTISEMENT

 Stage piano for live use at an entry-level price: Korg D1

-The focus of a stage piano is clearly on its suitability for live performances: Here you need a robust case and a sound selection that is suitable for playing in a band.
+The focus of a stage piano is clearly on its suitability for live performances: Here, you need a robust case and a sound selection that is suitable for playing in a band.
 While classical piano pieces perhaps do not reach their full potential when played on these instruments, you get assertive sounds from acoustic pianos, cool electric pianos, rock organ, pads, clavinet, etc. Also, increased emphasis has been put on MIDI functions and editability.
 With these features, a stage piano is ideal for home studio use as well.

 Portable pianos in this price range are intentionally designed to be the cheaper alternative to home pianos.
-Therefore, you won’t find much more equipment than in a home piano under 1000 euro.
+Therefore, you won’t find much more equipment than in a home piano under €1,000.
 Line outputs should be available for use with external sound systems in the rehearsal room or on stage; otherwise, the headphone jack has to serve as an emergency solution with the help of an adapter.

-For the optional stands plus triple pedal unit, you have to plan on a paying an extra 150 euro.
-Even with this additional equipment, the cheapest recommendable models in this class still cost less than 800 euro in total.
+For the optional stands plus a triple pedal unit, you have to plan on paying an extra €150.
+Even with this additional equipment, the cheapest recommendable models in this class still cost less than €800 in total.
 It should be noted that manufacturers do not include a keyboard cover with their portable pianos.

 1. GEWA PP-3